c-vandenberg/paper-qa-chemistry/README.md

     </p>
   </div>

-In **Fig 3**, you can see the answer to the query, **"Regarding machine learning in chemistry, what are some recent advances in the areas of retrosynthesis, reaction prediction, and reaction optimisation?**.
+In **Fig 3**, you can see the answer to the query:

+> **"Regarding machine learning in chemistry, what are some recent advances in the areas of retrosynthesis, reaction prediction, and reaction optimisation?**.

 <br>
   <div align="center">